kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

 ### Introduction

-Rule engines are ment to be applications running completely in the background.
+Rule engines are meant to be applications running completely in the background.
 They do not interact directly with the user.
-Their function is to subscribe to a set of topics, watch their updates and trigger a routine, which calculates something based on the input topics and finally puplish the result(s) to output topics,  which then can trigger other rules or rule engines.
-They also can perform actions on the machine they are running, like excecuting shell scripts when a topic content matches a certain pattern.
+Their function is to subscribe to a set of topics, watch their updates and trigger a routine, which calculates something based on the input topics and finally publish the result(s) to output topics,  which then can trigger other rules or rule engines.
+They also can perform actions on the machine they are running, like executing shell scripts when a topic content matches a certain pattern.

 ![Definition of a Rule](images/rule.png)

-A rule is a transformation algoritm together with a set of input parameters (topics) and a set of output parameterr.
+A rule is a transformation algorithm together with a set of input parameters (topics) and a set of output parameter.
 A Subset of the input parameters can trigger the algorithm calculation.
 The rule is triggered when the content of such an input trigger topic has changes.
-A rule algorithm is calculated in no time (which means, the algorithm must not yield or halt its excecution and must process as fast as possible.)
+A rule algorithm is calculated in no time (which means, the algorithm must not yield or halt its execution and must process as fast as possible.)

-A rule engine is a process running on any computer connected to the broker, which can excecute one or more rules.
+A rule engine is a process running on any computer connected to the broker, which can execute one or more rules.

-With multiple rule engines running even on different computers using the same broker, one can implmenent a full automation control, which would create the Internet of Things.
+With multiple rule engines running even on different computers using the same broker, one can implement a full automation control, which would create the Internet of Things.

 All rules together form a rule network, or a rule graph.